-- Internal and external audit Human resources The ICB utilises both internal and external audit functions, which include reviewing the ICB's controls and systems, and ensuring compliance with financial instructions.
-It will be expected that any incident or suspicion of fraud, bribery or corruption identified by either internal or external audit will be shared immediately to the nominated CFS and EDF.
-Human resources (HR) colleagues, via the Executive Director of numan resources People, are responsible for liaison with the CFS about any suspicions of fraud, bribery and corruption they may become aware of.
-HR are responsible for the conduct of any internal investigation and instigating any necessary internal action, including disciplinary action against those who fail to comply with organisational policies, procedures and processes.
+Internal and external audit The role of internal and external audit includes reviewing controls auun and systems and ensuring compliance with financial instructions.
+Should any suspicions of fraud, bribery and corruption become apparent during an audit process, it is expected they will be shared immediately with the CFS and/or CFO.
+Human resources Human resources (HR) colleagues are responsible for informing the CFS about any suspicions of fraud, bribery and corruption they may become aware of.
+HR are responsible for the conduct of any internal investigation and instigating any necessary internal action, including disciplinary action against those who fail to comply with ICB policies, procedures and processes.
 Criminal and disciplinary processes have different purposes, are governed by different rules and/or legislation and require different standards of proof.
 These differences mean that one investigator must not conduct both criminal and disciplinary investigations into the same matter.
 There is no legal rule giving precedence to the criminal process over the disciplinary process and the ICB may undertake disciplinary proceedings even if a criminal investigation is ongoing.
 All decisions must be based on the individual circumstances of each case and discussed with the CFS.
 However, a disciplinary hearing should not normally take place if it would prejudice ongoing criminal proceedings.
 In all cases public protection is paramount; the decision to give precedence to the criminal process over the disciplinary one must be subject to overriding public interest considerations - namely the risk to the provision of NHS services, patients and/or the wider public caused by a delay in applying disciplinary sanctions.
 Coordination of parallel criminal and disciplinary investigations in order to achieve the most appropriate outcome requires regular liaison between HR colleagues and the CFS.
-Beside routine interaction, specific consultation should occur at the following points: All referrals received by HR that contain an element of suspected fraud, bribery or corruption must be reported to the CFS and/or EDF immediately.
+Beside routine interaction, specific consultation should occur at the following points: All referrals received by HR that contain an element of suspected fraud, bribery or corruption must be reported to the CFS and/or CFO immediately.
 Wherever parallel sanctions are being pursued, the investigating officer and/or HR should meet regularly with the CFS to provide updates and ensure the flow of information.
 HR should inform the CFS where there are serious health and safety risks (i.e. clinician identified as not holding appropriate clinical qualifications) or cases involving vulnerable individuals that may take precedence over a criminal investigation.
 HR must advise the CFS of disciplinary hearings outcomes as this may impact on the criminal sanction.